CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Reporting/Reporting_Guide.md

 - [Getting started](https://github.com/CSPI-QE/firewatch/blob/main/README.md)
 - [How to define the configuration](https://github.com/CSPI-QE/firewatch/blob/main/docs/cli_usage_guide.md#defining-the-configuration)

+#### Example

 For the purposes of how this automation works, here is a fairly simple example:

 Each job/scenario in OpenShift CI consists of different steps, for this example we will say our scenario has three steps: `setup`, `test`, and `teardown`.
-In each of these steps, as far as the automation is concerned, there are two types of faiures: `pod_failure` which means the step's script exited with a non-zero exit code and `test_failure` which means the step generated a JUnit XML file and a failure in the XML was found.
+In each of these steps, as far as the automation is concerned, there are two types of failures: `pod_failure` which means the step's script exited with a non-zero exit code and `test_failure` which means the step generated a JUnit XML file and a failure in the XML was found.

 For this example, lets set some plain-english rules to make it a little easier to understand: